Low-voltage electron microscope: Higher contrast

-A substantial decrease of electron energy allows for a significant improvement of contrast of light elements.
+A substantial decrease in electron energy allows for a significant improvement of contrast of light elements.
 The comparison images below show that decreasing the acceleration voltage from 80 kV to 5 kV significantly enhances the contrast of test samples.
 The improved contrast is a direct result of increased electron scattering associated with a reduced accelerating voltage.

 LVEM brings an enhancement of imaging contrast nearly twenty times higher than for 100 kV.
-This is very promising for biological specimens which are composed from light elements and don't exhibit sufficient contrast in classical TEMs.
+This is very promising for biological specimens which are composed of light elements and do not exhibit sufficient contrast in classical TEMs.

 Further, a relatively low mean free path (15 nm) for organic samples at 5 kV means that for samples with constant thickness, high contrast will be obtained from small variations in density.
-For example, for 5% contrast in the LVEM bright field image, we will only need to have a difference in density between the phases of 0.07 g/cm3.
-This means that the usual need to stain polymers for enhanced contrast in the TEM (typically done with osmium or ruthenium tetraoxide) may not be necessary with the low voltage electron microscopy technique.
+For example, for 5% contrast in the LVEM bright field image, we only need a difference in density between the phases of 0.07 g/cm3.
+This means that the usual need to stain polymers for enhanced contrast in the TEM (typically done with osmium or ruthenium tetroxide) may not be necessary with the low voltage electron microscopy technique.